 If you’d like to support Able, here are a couple of things you could do:

-We hope you enjoy using Able as much as we enjoy building it and that it helps you to deepen your knowledge, creativity and sense of fulfillment that can come from programming.
+We hope you enjoy using Able as much as we enjoy building it and that it helps you to deepen your knowledge, creativity and sense of fulfillment that can come from working with technology.